miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Hammer Information:
 -------------------
 When using the Bloodlines Hammer to create a new map the tips below might be helpful.
-And compile the release version with vrad -final.
+Compile the release version with -final settings.

+* The decompiler omitts detail models, like /trash_stuff/junk_*.mdl.
+* The decompiler sometimes mucks areaportals up, fix or remove them.
-* Tools invisible slows VVIS full compiling, use clip when possible.
+* Tools invisible slow VVIS, use clip except for functional brushes.
 * Tools noviz is not supported by the SDK, use func_details instead.
 * Func_Details may add junk planes, in that case turn back to world.
 * Func_Details do not seal the world, use normal brushes to do that.
 * Always use nodraw textures for surfaces that the player can't see.
 * Always check for entities outside the world which can cause leaks.
+* Fix reflection differences by joining the brushes to func_details.
+* Fix bright reflection on brushes by placing cubemap in dark areas.
 * For a map transition landmark names on both maps must be the same.
 * For a map transition landmark angles only matter if flag 1 is set.
+* Cubemap reflections are dependent on brushes, textures and groups.
+* Cubemap reflections of dynamic entities can be rebuild inside map.
+* "Physics Penetration Error": prop_physics mustn't intersect other.
+* "Bad Collision Data": clip brush in entity, use invisible instead.

 Public Library: